Srikanthssp/mslearn-fabric/Instructions/Labs/03-delta-lake-new.md

 In this lab, you will complete the following tasks:

  - Task 1: Create a workspace
  - Task 2: Create a lakehouse and upload data
-- Task 3: Explore data in a dataframe
+ - Task 3: Explore data in a DataFrame
-- Task 4: Create delta tables
+ - Task 4: Create Delta tables
+ - Task 4.1: Create a managed table
+ - Task 4.2: Create an external table
+ - Task 5: Compare managed and external tables
+ - Task 6: Use SQL to create a Delta table
-- Task 5: Explore table versioning
+ - Task 7: Explore table versioning
+ - Task 8: Analyze Delta table data with SQL queries
-- Task 6: Use delta tables for streaming data
+ - Task 9: Use Delta tables for streaming data

 ## Architecture Diagram